lasellers/algorithms/README.md

 Over time this should grow fairly large as the pythons notebooks make for an excellent place to experiment and leave my self algorthim notes for later.

-## Installing / Running
+## Installing / Running / Viewing

 You can view the notebooks in read-only fashion simply by clicking on them from the github repo.
-Github has a read for them.
+Github has a reader plugin for them.
-To actually interactivly run them though, you have to install Jupyter first alnog with Python.
+To actually interactively run them though, you will have to install Jupyter first along with Python.
 It's not difficult.
 See: https://jupyter.org/install

 ## Versions
 * v1.0 Oct 9th 2020.